agBeta/nevis/self-documentation/architecture.md

 ## Why Joi inside controller?
 Want to see validation next to code.
 Less jump around and search fatigue.
 No overdoing of clean-architecture.

+## Why send-email must be injected to codeService and not implemented inside codeService itself?
+We may have a email service that has priority (high importance) settings for code emails.
+Also the email service might be heavy and might contain some retry logic or batching or any similar un-intuitive implementation.
+So definitely don't write send-email inside codeService.